Alexandre185/thefork_assignment/README.md

 ========================

 For this assignment, I worked with Python 3.8.8 (and Docker Desktop 3.2.1 with the Postgres image for the database part).
 I used the following packages: pandas, sqlalchemy (with psycopg2), pytest, numpy, time, logging, functools, csv, io

-The project is strctured as follow: projet main folder (thefork_assignment) has 2 directories: monthly_report and tests.
+The project is strctured as follows: the project main folder (thefork_assignment) has 2 directories: monthly_report and tests.

 monthly_report contains:
  - __init__.py, empty file